BilgeBengisu/Coding-Practices/CartPoleControl/README.md

+**Problem at hand**
+CartPole is a small cart that moves in a straight line.
+A thin pole is attached to the cart.
+The pole is affected by gravity and falls.
+Our role is to teach an RL agent to move the cart so that the pole stays straight up.

+For the pole to stay vertical, the cart must move left or right.
+The pole that is swinging on the cart has continuous observations (cart position, speed, pole angle, angular velocity).
+For manual calculation, these observations have been discretized into 4 states (S0-S3).

+**Why Q-Learning**
+The agent doesn’t need to understand the full environment.
+It needs to be consistent.
+With each step, its decisions get a little better.
+Every time the agent takes an action and receives feedback.
+After this step, it updates its internal memory – the Q-table.
+It’s like a person who adjusts their habits after each small success or failure.

 **Cart Pole Environment**
 https://gymnasium.farama.org/environments/classic_control/cart_pole/
 This environment corresponds to the version of the cart-pole problem described by Barto, Sutton, and Anderson in “Neuronlike Adaptive Elements That Can Solve Difficult Learning Control Problem”.
 A pole is attached by an un-actuated joint to a cart, which moves along a frictionless track.
 The pendulum is placed upright on the cart and the goal is to balance the pole by applying forces in the left and right direction on the cart.